meltano/meltano/docs/src/docs/fundamentals.md

 A `Dashboard` is a group of many `Reports`.

-A `Dashboard` is identified by the file naming schema: `set-name.dashboard.m5o` and is stored in the `/dashboards` directory.
+A `Dashboard` is identified by the file naming schema: `set-name.dashboard.m5o` and should be stored in the `/dashboards` directory.

 ## Design